mehra-deepak/Pixacular/README.md

 So the idea is COLORIZING the old or black and white PICS by using Artificial Intelligence Modules ain't it SPECTACULAR.

-(haha Apologies for being on height of logiclessness LOL :o )
+(o: Apologies for being on height of logiclessness LOL :o )

 # INTRODUCTION